jonasmaertens/TASEP/README.md

 ## Files

+Files in TASEP-Smarticles:
+- `example_training.py`: Sample training script that plots progress, visualizes with Pygame, and saves the network at the end
+- `example_run_pretrained.py`: Sample script for loading and running a pretrained network
+- `example_playground.py`: Sample script for testing a learned policy interactively

+Files in src:
 - `DQN.py`: Neural network RL agent class
 - `GridEnvironment.py`: Environment class that computes states, transitions, and rewards
-- `Memory.py`: Class for storing and sampling from experiences
 - `Trainer.py`: Wrapper class for training the network
-- `Playground.py`: Script for testing a learned policy interactively
+- `Playground.py`: Wrapper class for testing learned policies interactively
-- `example_training.py`: Sample training script that plots progress, visualizes with Pygame, and saves the network at the end
-- `example_run_pretrained.py`: Sample script for loading and running a pretrained network

 ## Setup